Understanding The Process

 I will ensure you understand what property and assets you can protect in a Chapter 7 filing.

 After the trustee administers your case, your eligible debts are discharged.
 A creditor may not initiate or continue collection efforts for that debt.
 You may choose to reaffirm a debt with a secured creditor, for example, if you wish to keep making a car payment to keep a vehicle.
-Certain debts, such as alimony, child support and student loans, cannot be discharged.
+Certain debts, such as alimony and child support, cannot be discharged.
 Filing for Chapter 7 bankruptcy is not an easy decision.
 As a bankruptcy attorney for more than 20 years, I can help you decide the best course of action, and then guide you through the process.

 The Law Offices of Cheryl S. Davis, P.C. represents Texas clients in Chapter 7 bankruptcy proceedings and also advises on other debt relief concerns.
-Please call 915-320-6226 or contact me online to schedule an appointment at my office in El Paso or Arlington, TX.
+Please call 915-565-9000 or contact me online to schedule a free consultation.